Index

 Putting It All Together

-The next time you listen to music, pay attention to the intervals.
+So next time you listen to music, pay attention to the intervals.
 They're the secret ingredients – and the math behind them is pretty cool too!
 From the ancient Greeks to modern musicians, the exploration of intervals has shaped the music we love.
-It’s a fascinating journey through sound, history, and emotion!
+It’s a fascinating journey through sound, history, and emotion, and if you can decode the power of music you have a superpower that can change the world.

 Worksheets